| | :: Projimo

 families are invited to contribute to the project in whichever way

+they can.
 Self-government through group process PROJIMO has

 developed different systems to try to avoid the 'boss-servant' or